instance686/FinalProjectGradle/README.md

 activity for displaying jokes, and an Android app that fetches jokes from the GCE module and passes them to the Android Library for display.

-## Why this Project

-As Android projects grow in complexity, it becomes necessary to customize the behavior of the Gradle build tool, allowing automation of repetitive tasks.
-Particularly, factoring functionality into libraries and creating product flavors allow for much bigger projects with minimal added complexity.

 ##What Will I Learn?

 You will learn the role of Gradle in building Android Apps and how to use